Dominic Raiola: College career

-Raiola attended the University of Nebraska–Lincoln, where he played for the Nebraska Cornhuskers football team from 1998 to 2000.
+Raiola attended the University of Nebraska–Lincoln, where he played for the Cornhuskers from 1998 to 2000.
 In his first year, he became the first freshman offensive lineman to start a game for the Cornhuskers since 1991.
 In 1999, he became the first sophomore center for the team since Dave Rimington to participate in postseason play, and set a school record for knockdowns, which he bettered in 2000.
 Following his junior season in 2000, he won the Rimington Trophy as the best center in college football, and was recognized as a consensus first-team All-American.

 Professional career

 2001 NFL draft

 Raiola was selected by the Detroit Lions in the 2001 NFL draft in the second round.
 He was the highest selected Nebraska offensive lineman since Zach Wiegert in the 1995 NFL draft, and the highest selected center since Dave Rimington in 1983.
 He was also the first center drafted by the Lions since Jeff Hartings in 1996.